ERNE196077/minnowmax-rgbled/README.md

 In addition, the libraries provide an Ambilight-like function just as the [Boblight](https://www.tweaking4all.com/home-theatre/xbmc/xbmc-boblight-openelec-ws2811-ws2812/) project.

 ## Requirements
-The basic functionality to control RGB LEDs (APA102 & WS2812B) has been tested in the below platforms:
+The basic functionality to control RGB LEDs (APA102 & WS2812B) has been tested in the below platforms, BUT, it is intended to work in any Linux distribution:
 * Minnowboard Max
 * Xubuntu 16.04.2
 * Arch Linux